eProsima/Discovery-Server-docs/docs/tests.rst

 	:start-after:	<DS_Snapshots>
 	:end-before:	</DS_Snapshots>

 Here we see how all participants reported the discovery of all the others.
-Note that, because there is no fast-RTPS discovery callback from a participant to report its own discovery, participants do not report themselves.
+Note that, because there is no Fast-RTPS discovery callback from a participant to report its own discovery, participants do not report themselves.
 This must be taken into account when a snapshot is checked.
 Note, however, that participants do discover themselves when they create a publisher or subscriber, because there are callbacks associated for those cases.